 - Fairfax Campus.
 All visitors to the Fairfax campus are strongly encouraged to park in the Visitor Parking at either the Mason Pond, Shenandoah, or Rappahannock River Parking Decks.
 Visitors may also park at parking meters located around campus.
 If you are planning to visit for longer than a day, there are also temporary parking permits available for purchase online at parking.gmu.edu and in the Parking Services office at Shenandoah Parking Deck.
 Visitors must always display a valid temporary permit on their vehicle when parked in a non-metered area of surface parking lots.

 - Science and Technology Campus.
 Visitors to the Science and Technology Campus will be instructed by signage to take note of the parking space number and follow instructions to pay at the electronic parking meter located at the front of Occoquan Lot.

 - Arlington Campus.
 Visitor parking is available in the Founders Hall garage at the posted hourly rate, with a $14/daily maximum Monday-Friday.
 Weekend parking is available at the flat rate of $7/day.
 Four short-term meters are also available on the top level of the Truland parking garage.

 My student is graduating.
-How does he/she order announcements, cap/gown, etc.?
+How do they order announcements, cap/gown, etc.?

 Caps and gowns, announcements, and other commencement supplies may be purchased at the University Bookstore.

 Where can I find information on my student’s graduation ceremony (date/time/place)?

-Commencement is held each May at the Patriot Center on the Fairfax campus.
+Commencement is held each May at EagleBank Arena on the Fairfax campus.
 For specific information regarding event times, visit the Commencement site for more information.